yinyanfr/comic-dl/README.md

   zipLevel: 5,
   // Format of downloaded image, (Optional: depending on the modules, normally default to webp or jpg)
   format: 'webp',
+  // Add index to the folder / archive file name of chapters (Optional)
+  indexedChapters: false,
 }; // Optional

 const downloader = new ZeroBywDownloader(destination, configs);